 You were so kind and generous with your friends.
-When you had friends coming for “sleep over,” you sent them off the next day, with a whole bunch of your toys.
+When you had friends coming for “sleep over,” you sent them off the next day with a bunch of your toys.

 The day we were reunited after you turned eighteen, was the most joyous day in my life.
-I wanted to be with you so much, even just sitting in the room while you did your college work or did things with your friends.
-I was just content that we were in each other’s life.
+I visited you when you roomed with several housemates.
+I wanted to be with you so much, even just sitting in the living room while you did your college work or did things with your friends.
+I was content with being in each other’s life.

-It touched my heart when you were growing into a kind, sensitive, considerate, helpful, tenderhearted, and compassionate young lady.
+It touched my heart seeing you grew into a kind, sensitive, considerate, helpful, tenderhearted, and compassionate young lady.

-I enjoyed our hour-long conversation on the phone.
-I appreciated your trust and shared your feelings, concerns, or everyday life with me.
+In the years followed, I enjoyed our hour-long conversation on the phone.
+I appreciated your trust and shared your feelings, concerns, and everyday life with me.
 You were not a little girl anymore.
 I shared my experience, my suggestions, but always encouraged you to make your own choices.
-My saying was always, “Don’t rush, listen and follow your heart!”
-In that, I believed that God would speak to your heart and helped you make the right choices.
+My saying to you was always, “Don’t rush, listen and follow your heart!”
+In that, I believed that God would speak to your heart and helped you make right choices.

-I’m grateful for God’s guidance in your life and bringing a loving husband to you.
-You both have a desire to learn and to grow.
-You both keep a healthy individual life by spending time with the gals and guys respectfully.
-I’m amazed of the closeness and helpfulness of your group of friends.
-Most of all, you also learn to be a sensitive spouse to each other and let your love and bonding grow.
+It was God’s guidance in your life and brought a loving husband to you and got married in May 2011, I’m grateful for that.
+You both have a desire to learn and to grow as a couple.
+Most of all, you want to learn to be a sensitive spouse to each other and let your love and bonding grow.
+You also want to grow individually by spending separate time with the gal and guy friends.
 Your journey may have ups and downs but it is beautiful.

-I’m privileged to have both you and Will in our life.
-I give thanks to God to keep us as a loving family.
+It’s a privilege to have both you and Will in our life.
+I thank God to keep us as a loving family.
 I always look forward to spending time with you both, either have you come to visit, or going to visit you.
-We’ll see you very soon, in less than a month.
+We’ll see you next month.

 I love you so very much!